Aliases for MTRR Gene

 GeneCards Summary for MTRR Gene

 MTRR (5-Methyltetrahydrofolate-Homocysteine Methyltransferase Reductase) is a Protein Coding gene.
-Diseases associated with MTRR include homocystinuria-megaloblastic anemia, cbl e type and disorders of intracellular cobalamin metabolism.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include iron ion binding and NADP binding.
+Diseases associated with MTRR include homocystinuria without methylmalonic aciduria and homocystinuria-megaloblastic anemia, cbl e type.
+Among its related pathways are Infectious disease and Metabolism.
+GO annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
 An important paralog of this gene is NOS1.

 UniProtKB/Swiss-Prot for MTRR Gene

 Involved in the reductive regeneration of cob(I)alamin (vitamin B12) cofactor required for the maintenance of methionine synthase in a functional state.
 Necessary for utilization of methylgroups from the folate cycle, thereby affecting transgenerational epigenetic inheritance.
 Folate pathway donates methyl groups necessary for cellular methylation and affects different pathways such as DNA methylation, possibly explaining the transgenerational epigenetic inheritance effects.